susanotakwa-star/Susan-portfolio/README.md

-#Susan Otakwa
+# Susan Otakwa
 ## ICT & Data Analytics Portfolio
 Welcome to my Professional Portfolio.
-Iam an ICT and Aspiration Dta Analytics professional with skills and Microsoft Excel , Power BI, SQL, data anylysis and techonology
+Iam an ICT and Aspiration Data Analytics professional with skills and Microsoft Excel, Power BI, SQL, data anylysis and techonology
 ## About Me
 Iam passionate about using technology and data to solve problems,support decisions -making and improve efficiency
 ## Skills